-Courses that meet the focus requirements in neuropsychology include Physiological Psychology (PSY 601) and others offered in the Interdisciplinary Neuroscience program.
+Courses that meet the focus requirements in neuropsychology include Physiological Psychology (PSY 601), Neuropsychological Correlates of Psychopathology (PSY 676), Neuropsychology I and II (PSY 690) and Developmental Neuropsychology (PSY 688).
 Practica in neuropsychology are arranged at area hospitals, in many cases in cooperation with the Brown Psychology Internship Consortium and the Brown Neuropsychology Track.
 Various didactic lectures and rounds are also potentially available to students via the Brown Neuropsychology track.
-Psychology faculty who have expertise in supervising research in neuropsychology include Hector Lopez-Vergara, Sarah Feldstein Ewing, and Lisa Weyandt.
+Psychology faculty who have expertise in supervising research in neuropsychology include David Faust, Lisa Weyandt, and Grant Willis.